 Apple is currently operating in the blue ocean with the iPhone by creating new buyer value.
 “This is the mature phase of the smart phone life cycle where declining revenues and decreasing customer loyalty are to be expected along with and sharpened competitive tactics” (Apple and Samsung, Hernandez, 2012).
 Apple has actually opted out of the intense competitive red ocean strategies of increased marketing and branding spend, drastic cost cuts to increase margins, and price wars.
 Instead, Apple has re-defined its value map to offer a superior service product to sail the blue ocean.
 The brand loyalty generated might just carry the company through several cycles of competitor innovation.

 Related articles on this blog

 Merlin Hernandez is an entrepreneurial development and management consultant who operates mainly in the small and medium enterprise sector.
-She has extensive experience in International Trade.
-For more information on this topic, please send enquiries to firstname.lastname@example.org
+For more information on this and other topics, please send enquiries to firstname.lastname@example.org